How to Successfully Contest a Will

 This is a highly complex and litigious area and requires an expert in contested probate to advise you.
 Speak to our legal team to find out if you are eligible to make a claim against an estate under the Inheritance Act.

-Is There a Time Limit To Contest a Will?
+Time Limit To Contest a Will?

-Is it Worth Contesting a Will?
+Chances of successfully Contesting a Will?

 Can Grandchildren Contest a Will?